YoungjaeLee/community/contributors/design-proposals/resource-management/live-and-inplace-vertical-scaling.md

 # Objectives

 1. Enable live and in-place resource resizing on a pod.
-2. Add support for live and in-place resource resizing in `StatefulSet' controller.
+2. Add support for live and in-place resource resizing in `StatefulSet` controller.

 # API and Usage